MatteoGabriele/storage-helper/README.md

 # Storage Helper
-A very simple way to manager localStorage.
+A very simple way to manage localStorage.
+Nothing fency!
-If doesn't exist, the locaStorage won't throw an error, because will just be saved inside an object.
+If it's not suppoerted in the browser or the user is in a private window, won't throw an error, because data will just be saved inside an object.

 ``` js
 import { setItem, getItem, removeItem } from 'storage-helper'